 Capital assets are recorded at cost.
 Expenditures for ordinary maintenance and repairs are charged to operations.
 Renewals and betterments that materially extend the life of the asset and exceed \$500 are capitalized.
-Depreciation is provided in amounts necessary to allocate the cost of the various classes of assets over their estimated useful lives using the straight-line method.
-Estimated useful lives of all major classes are 3 years.
+Depreciation is provided in amounts necessary to allocate the cost of the various classes of assets over their estimated useful lives using the double declining balance method.
+Estimated useful lives of the respective assets range from five to seven years.